 So this book is about the shift, coming back to their homeland and finding that it is very different from the homeland that they had left and had changed.
-This book not only shows family drama but You will also know more about the city of Shanghai and Chinese culture in this novel.
-Scroll down to know more!
+This book not only shows family drama but you will also know more about the city of Shanghai and Chinese culture in this novel.

 Let’s find out how this family has confronted the past and moved forward into the future.